 Until a few months ago, the expectation in Berlin was that the Christian Democrats would swap the Social Democrats for the Greens in the next government.
 Now a two-party coalition is unlikely, and there is even a chance the Christian Democrats will lose power altogether.

 The most likely scenario is a three-party government of Social Democrats, Greens and liberals, although it is unappealing to the latter.
 The first two want to raise taxes and regulate their way out of Germany’s climate and housing crises; the liberals argue for tax cuts and deregulation.
 The parties also disagree about defense.
 The Social Democrats and Greens don’t feel the need to meet NATO’s 2-percent spending target.
 The liberals want to go to 3 percent.

 A minority government of Social Democrats and Greens, alternately supported by the center-right and far-left, shouldn’t be ruled out.
 Such governments have been successful in Spain and Sweden.

-I would rate a left-wing government of Social Democrats, Greens and Die Linke, the heirs to the former East Germany’s ruling communist party, less likely.
+I would rate a left-wing government of Social Democrats, Greens and The Left, the heirs to the former East Germany’s ruling communist party, less likely.
 But that is the prospect Christian Democrats are raising in a bid to scare centrist voters.